RacMcT/JS211-Dodgeball-Checkpoint2/README.md

 # fix continual loop everytime click list people button- just reloops and pushes to DOM same list

 ## RACHEL'S CODE PLAN:

+- Read through ACA starter code a few times
+- Read through unit tests from previous assignments (copied/commented PigLatin for reference)

+---

+- Create input form in HTML for new person
+- Input needs whitespace trimmed and case sensitive --> trim() and .style.textTransform = "capitalize"; use these at getElementByID() for form data retrieval
+- New person form data needs to be retrieved and saved with keys
+- New person form data needs to be appended to or added to current objects in person class

+---

+- Person list objects need to be able to move to players on a team with button click(s)
+- Person object moved to a team must be deleted from person list/class
+- Person object needs to transform or inherit (and leave behind) values- so same as other players

+---

+- Player list objects need to be able to move to person with button click(s)
+- Player object moved to person list must be deleted from player list/class
+- Player object needs to transform or inherit (and leave behind) values- so same as other people

+---

+- Create random sorter button to auto-set teams from persons list to players list (math.random()connected to IDs?)
+- Button in HTML - have event listeners, pass through (ev), make sure spaced logically away from add new person form

+---

+- Create additional team classes for players to be added to
+- add a minimum number of players for the team to be a minimum roster
+- counter for each team- counts number of players (add or subtract depending on li)
+- once team has minimum number of players - some css styling change on counter?

+---

+- CSS & JS: change the color of the text for each color based on the color of their team!
+- Check color contrast to ensure basic accesability

+---

+- Write Unit Tests
+- Test 1) new person form input is pulled from DOM and put into person class correctly
+- Test 2) people are moved to players class- move over, inherit new values, delete from person list
+- Test 3) players can be removed from team and put back into people list- move, inherit, delete
+- Test 4) counter for number of players on team counts up and down correctly
+- Test 5) names are entered with capitalization and trimmed white space??

+---

+- Simple Accessability Checks: IF TIME BEFORE DUE DATE!
+- focus for buttons and form- outline
+- colors are high contrast - but also not too busy and jarring (prevent stimulation overload)
+- quick research for any needed Aria tags if not built into native HTML
+- change ACA starter Divs to Semantic HTML elements

+--- Responsive CSS Styling: IF TIME BEFORE DUE DATE!

+- arrange for mobile, tablet, laptop screens
+- if time also check for larger screens?

 ### Running the apps